 Speaking of which, let’s define what Web3 is…

-- Technical definition of Web3 – Web3 will be an open, permissionless and trustless network that enables a future where distributed users and machines are able to interact with data, value and other counterparties via a substrate of peer-to-peer networks without the need for third parties.
+- The technical definition of Web3 – Web3 will be an open, permissionless, and trustless network that enables a future where distributed users and machines can interact with data, value, and other counterparties via a substrate of peer-to-peer networks without the need for third parties.

 Let’s break Web3 down bit by bit so you can get a better understanding of why it is so revolutionary, and how it will change the way that we look at community, ownership, and identity in the digital world.